+Amendments per Uniformity Committee Amendments per Hearing Officer Art.
+IV.1.
 Art.
-IV.1 (a) "Business Apportionable income" means:

-- (i) all income that is apportionable under the Constitution of the United States and is not allocated under the laws of this state, including: - (A) income arising from transactions and activity in the regular course of the taxpayer's trade or business, and includes - (B) income arising from tangible and intangible property if the acquisition, management, employment, development, and or disposition of the property constitute integral parts of is or was related to the operation of the taxpayer's regular trade or business operations; and - (ii) any income that would be allocable to this state under the Constitution of the United States, but that is apportioned rather than allocated pursuant to the laws of this state.
+IV.1. (a) "Apportionable income" means: (a) "Apportionable Income" means: (i) all income that is apportionable under the Constitution of the United States and is not allocated under the laws of this state, including: (i) all income that is apportionable under the Constitution of the United States and is not allocated under the laws of this state, including but not limited to: (A) income arising from transactions and activity in the regular course of the taxpayer's trade or business, and (A) income related to the operation of the taxpayer; or(B) income from tangible intangible property if the acquisition, (B) income arising from tangible and intangible property if the acquisition, management, employment, development, or disposition of the property is or was related to the operation of the taxpayer's trade or business; and management, employment, development, or disposition of the property is, or was, related to, or part of, the operation of the taxpayer's trade or business. (ii) any income that would be allocable to this state under the Constitution of the United States, but that is apportioned rather than allocated pursuant to the laws of this state.
 Art.
-IV.1 (e) "Non-business apportionable income" means all income other than business apportionable income.
+IV.1.
+Art.
+IV.1. (e) "Non-apportionable income" means all income other than apportionable income. (e) "Non-apportionable income" means all income other than apportionable income.